stevan/SAuth/README.md

 - The web-service then stores the token and access-grant in the token store.

-- The web-service sends the web-app back the access-grant and a nonce.
+- The web-service sends the web-app back the access-grant.

-- The web-app checks the access-grant against it's request and does whatever is appropriate.
+- The web-app also then acuires a nonce.

-- On each request to the web-service from the web-app, the web-app must include the token and the a hash of the token (sent back in the access-grant), the key and the current nonce.
+- On each request to the web-service from the web-app, the web-app must include the token and the a hash digest of (token + the key + the current nonce) and the current nonce.

 - On each response from the web-service, a new nonce is sent to be used for the next request.